skyla2692/WeatherApp/Log&Task/Tasks.md

 #### 2021.
 11. 05.
 - Why is data always needed to be indented first to be compiled without error?
+    - Is this API prob? or my JSX prob?
+WHYYYYY
 - Can background be changed with image without impacting any of UI?